Aris B.C.: 2002–03 season

-In October 2002, Aris beat Peristeri, at the eighth-finals of the Greek Cup, and proceeded to the Greek Cup Final Four for the first time since 1999.
-Aris' fans realized that the best was yet to come, as along with the qualification Aris, was a very competitive team that was among the top teams in Europe's 4th-tier level FIBA EuroCup Challenge.
-Among others, Aris had in its squad, players such as Will Solomon, Ryan Stack, Fedor Likholitov, Miroslav Raičević, and Ivan Grgat.
+In October 2002, Aris defeated Peristeri in the round of sixteen of the Greek Cup, advancing to the Greek Cup Final Four for the first time since 1999.
+That season, the club also competed in the FIBA EuroCup Challenge.
+The squad included Will Solomon, Ryan Stack, Fedor Likholitov, Miroslav Raičević, and Ivan Grgat.

 However, the first attempt to regain the title of the Greek Cup was unsuccessful.
 The final four of the competition, held in Larissa, was the great rendezvous for all Aris fans around Greece.
 There were 3,500 crazy Aris fans in the sold out 5,500 capacity stadium of Larissa Neapolis Arena, and they did their best to support the team, in order to win the first Aris BC title since 1998.
 In the semifinal, Aris came back from a −24-point deficit, and finally beat Makedonikos by a score of 92–86.
 Aris proceeded on to the Greek Cup Final against rival Panathinaikos, whose task was much easier, as they had only needed to overcome Irakleio in the other semifinal.

 The Greek Cup Final, held the next day, was a very tight and competitive game, but at the end, some critical and partial decisions of the referees in favor of Panathinaikos, as well as the fatigue of Aris' players from the previous day's semifinal, were the decisive factors that gave Panathinaikos the title.
 However, Aris' fans renewed their rendezvous for the upcoming final four of FIBA Europe Champions Cup, that was going to take place in Alexandreio, at Thessaloniki.